guobao2333/android-builder/README.md

 - Uses the target repository default branch when `branch` is empty.
 - Supports a `CHECKOUT_TOKEN` secret for private repositories or private submodules, and falls back to `github.token` for normal access.
 - Sets up Temurin JDK, Android NDK, and Gradle cache.
-- Verifies that the requested NDK revision is installed completely, repairing or installing it with `sdkmanager` when needed.
+- Verifies that the requested NDK revision is installed completely, repairing or installing it with `sdkmanager` when needed, using the correct host toolchain path for Linux or macOS runners.
 - Keeps shared CI logic in `.github/scripts/android-ci/` so NDK verification, pre-build resolution, and Gradle option parsing are not duplicated across jobs.
 - Resolves source metadata: branch/ref, full SHA, short SHA, repository name, and version name.
 - Reads `gradle.properties` for `versionName`, `VERSION_NAME`, or `version`; if none is found, the GitHub run number is used as `version_name`.